CACILTD/forecaster/UserGuide/Getting-started/Quick-start.md

 {% hint style="info" %}
  To look at comparing different forecast models or to create a forecast scenario you can keep the original model and work with a “snapshot”.
 {% endhint %}

-### Save a Snapshot

-- In the “Solution Explorer” **select** and **right-click** on the forecast file.
-In the pop-up menu **select** “Project Snapshot”.

-{% hint style="info" %}
-NOTE: The CACI Forecaster can export data using the “External Process” option.
-This can be configured to create reports or to push the forecast data back into your ~~Workforce Management tool~~.
-{% endhint %}

-- A snapshot of the original forecast model will be created, which can be altered in the “Data” tab.
-You can revert back to the original forecast model by selecting the relevant file in the “Solution Explorer”

-[IMAGE]